Char Bouba war: On the Senegal

+Beginnings

-A Zawaya scholar, born as Ashfaga but also known as Awbek, began to gain prominence amongst the Zawaya, eventually being known by just his title: Nasr ad-Din.
-Nasr had begun his preaching by calling for repentance, but as his movement grew amongst his tribe, the Banu Dayman, and amongst wider Zawaya society, Nasr began calling for the formation of an Islamic state.
-The state that Nasr advocated would be above tribal and ethnic tensions and would resemble the ideal society of the early Caliphs.
-Nasr went by numerous self-appointed titles, such as Sayyiduna (our master), Imamund (our Imam), and Mushi al-Din (he who spreads the faith), before finally settling on Nasir al-Din (protector of the faith).
+Awbek b.
+Ashfaga was a well-known Zawaya scholar and ascetic who gained a reputation for knowledge, saintliness, miracle cures, and clairvoyance.
+For three years he preached and built up a community of followers made up primarily of Zawaya but open to all believers, transcending ethnic and tribal divisions.
+He began calling for the formation of an Islamic state that would resemble the ideal society of the early Caliphs.
+He went by numerous self-appointed titles, such as Sayyiduna (our master), Imamuna (our Imam), and Mushi al-Din (he who spreads the faith), before finally settling on Nasr al-Din (protector of the faith).
 Nasr demanded the loyalty of all of the Zawaya, forcing every Zawaya leader to swear allegiance to him.
-His government was composed of himself, a Vizier, and 4 Qadi's, and tasked itself with enforcing order in the southern Sudan, known as Qibla.
-Nasr set himself the goals of fighting those who he believed had neglected Islam and oppressed Muslims, uniting the various groups of the region in a single state, and creating a new and divinely guided order.
+His government was composed of himself, a vizier, and four qadis, and tasked itself with enforcing order in the southern Sudan, known as Qibla.
+Nasr set himself the goals of fighting those who he believed had neglected Islam and oppressed Muslims, uniting the various groups of the region in a single state, and creating a new and divinely-guided order.